 Our Birdy Bootie also contains X-Static, a pure silver fiber woven directly into the fabric.
 Silver is a naturally-occurring element that is used in topical antibacterial creams and ointments, so there are no chemicals or toxicity to the bird.
 X-Static claims to eliminate 99.9% of bacteria on the material in less than one hour of exposure and the anti-bacterial performance does not diminish over time.
 In warm weather, X-Static addresses evaporation by dissipating the amount of moisture in contact with a bird’s foot.

 Birdy Bra—Any crop problem that requires a bird's crop to be supported can be helped by the patented Birdy Bra.
 Chickens and other birds often suffer from crop issues such as crop stasis/slow crop (in which the crop empties very slowly) or pendulous crop (in which the crop has been stretched).
 The Birdy Bra not only supports a slow or pendulous crop, but can protect a bird's chest, which is a common location of pecking of hens by other hens.
 Once blood is drawn, the pecking can escalate.

 Hen Holster—The patented Hen Holster combines a comfortable harness design with a well-fitting diaper that contains a leak-proof, reusable inner pocket.
 The shape of the Hen Holster channels droppings away from the bird, even when the bird is perching or lying down.
-A handy D-ring on the back enables an owner to easily connect a leash to take a chicken for a walk.
+A handy D-ring on the back enabled.